Programs for Students with Cognitive Impairments

 or Severe Multiple Impairment (SXI) Programs:

-Traverse Bay Area Intermediate School District provides specialized classrooms for students with severe cognitive impairments as well as students with multiple impairments.
-Classrooms help students become as independent and productive as possible.
-Student goals center on daily living skills, motor skills, appropriate social behaviors, leisure skills and prevocational and vocational skills.
-Collaboration between teachers, parents and staff assists every student to reach his or her full potential.
+Traverse Bay Area Intermediate School District provides specialized programs for students with severe cognitive impairments as well as students with severe multiple impairments.
+These programs help students become as independent and productive as possible.
+Student goals center on daily living skills, communication, motor skills, appropriate social behaviors, leisure skills, and prevocational and vocational skills.
+Collaboration between teachers, parents, and staff assists every student to reach his or her full potential.